FengchiW/nullG/README.md

 Please Note, I Don't claim ownership nor credit for the idea and code, I merely am <br>
 continuing the project for a learning experience. <br>
 <br>

-Also, Please if you enjoyed the adaptation, give the original developer a thanks for the idea.
+Also, Please if you enjoyed the adaptation, give the original developer a thanks for the idea.<br>
+Here is a link to the orginal code and copy https://github.com/CalderWhite/nullG

 ## How to play ##